Code-Institute-Submissions/franciskadutoit/README.md

     7. Check links to portfolio to other pages.
     8. Hover over the portfolio nav box menu and verify if you hover over the menu items, the colour change works as expected.
 4. Review all functionality and responsiveness on my mobile phone and tablet.
+5. Review all functionality and responsiveness on desktop browsers by expanding and reducing browser size.
+Fixed a display issue of hero images in Safari Browser as it was stretched.
+It was fixed by changing the “banner-image” class height to 100%.
+Thereafter it is verified that the hero image displays correctly in all browsers including Safari, Chrome, Edge, Internet Explorer, Firefox and Opera browsers.

 #### UI Challenges Page:
 1. Navigation bar: